-We are a nonprofit conservation organization that seeks to acquire and protect open-space land in Deep River and to preserve it for the use and enjoyment of Deep River residents and visitors.
+We are a nonprofit conservation organization that seeks to protect and preserve open-space land in Deep River for the use and enjoyment of Deep River residents and visitors.
 By acquiring and maintaining land, the Trust protects wildlife habitat, scenic views, Connecticut River and Pratt & Post Cove frontage, upland forest and other valuable land by holding properties in their natural state for the benefit of residents now and in the future.

 Since it was founded in 1975, the Land Trust has preserved more than 230 acres in Deep River as land donations and conservation easements.
 The Trust now owns and maintains 15 properties and continuously seeks additional land preservation opportunities.